Blog · Review Essay · Last reviewed June 25, 2026

 The Book

 The book's ambition is structural.
 Castells is not only writing about the internet as a communications tool.
-He is describing an economy and society increasingly organized by electronically processed information networks: financial flows, production chains, managerial systems, urban forms, labor markets, media channels, and institutions whose power depends on being connected to the right circuits.
+He is describing an economy and society increasingly organized by electronically processed information networks: financial flows, production chains, managerial systems, urban forms, labor markets, media channels, and institutions whose power depends on connection to the right circuits.

 Networks as Social Form